 NHL Draft Eligibility: 2018 first-year eligible

-- Future Considerations: not in top 100 (Spring)
+- Future Considerations: not in top 100 (final)

 In every draft class there are several players that are really easy to like but very difficult to love.
 By that, I mean that these players have a combination of several useful attributes that make them incredibly valuable to their clubs, but circumstances make it tough to determine whether they’re a driver of their team’s success.
 Kelowna Rockets center Kyle Topping is a very easy player to like, but given that he’s playing on a very strong team stacked with NHL-drafted players it’s difficult to judge if he’s driving the team’s success or just along for the ride.